daniellenaude/product-strategy-product-school/README.md

 # My AI Product Strategy
+# **Your Role:**

 > A living strategy built across 6 sessions.
 Each module adds one component.
-By Module 6, this repo IS your strategy — version-controlled, board-ready, portable.
+By Module 6, this repo IS the strategy, version-controlled, board-ready, portable.

 ---